 Human Resource as a Strategic Function

 Human Resources is a key strategic support pillar in any company (for those who can afford such a service) and their use might be different depending on the company’s strategy.

-- First, the HR department is known to take care of recruitment and pay the employees.
-Which are the two mains functions.
+First, the HR department is known to take care of recruitment and pay the employees (payroll) – which are the two mains functions.